-Born in Hong Kong and educated in UK, Justin C.K.
-Lau is a UK registered Architect; he studied architecture at the Architectural Association and the University of Westminster, graduated with distinction.
-Justin believes a good place making can create a positive attribute to bring people together.
-Justin is currently designing a spectrum of culturally driven mixed-use development in Beijing, Shanghai, Xi'an, Chongqing, Chengdu, Nanning, Hangzhou and the Greater Bay Area.
-The recently completed Qujiang Creative Cultural Centre in Xi'an has won multiple global design accolades, from the likes of WIN World Interior News Gold Award, DFA Design for Asia Most Influential Design Bronze Award, FX Awards Public Space and Global Project Awards, as well as Frame Awards Cultural Space of the Year People's Choice Award, etc. Justin is a RIBA International validation board member and a regular design review panel for the Chinese University of Hong Kong and the Hong Kong Polytechnic University.
-He lectured at a number of architectural institutes, including Bartlett School of Architecture, University of London, Royal College of Art, Oxford Brookes University, and Ecole Speciale School of Architecture in Paris.
+Justin Lau is a UK registered Architect; he studied architecture at the Architectural Association and the University of Westminster, graduating with distinction.
+Before joining the Oval Partnership, Justin held lead design roles in multiple international practices in the UK, and has over 17 years' architectural design and management experience.
+Justin believes good placemaking can create a positive attribute to bring people together.
+His notable projects include the award-winning Qujiang Creative Cultural Centre at Xi'an, the Temple House Hotel at Sino-Ocean Taikoo Li Chengdu, and a series of heritage conservation projects at Harrods.
+Justin is currently engaged on a spectrum of cultural mixed-use development projects in Beijing, Shanghai, Xi'an, Chongqing, Chengdu, Nanning, and the Greater Bay Area, where the scope of work covers retail planning, asset enhancement, hospitality with a complete integrated interior architecture to provide a holistic creative and sustainable framework spanning across all scales — from citywide to the most intricate of human environment.
+The recently completed Qujiang Creative Cultural Centre in Xi'an has won multiple global highly esteemed design accolades, from the likes of WIN World Interior News Gold Award, DFA Design for Asia Most Influential Design Bronze Award, FX Awards Public Space and Global Project Awards, as well as Frame Awards People's Choice Award - Cultural Space of the Year, etc. Justin is a RIBA International validation board member.
+He is a regular design critic for the Chinese University of Hong Kong and the Hong Kong Polytechnic University.
+From 2008 to 2016, he lectured at a number of architectural institutes, including Bartlett School of Architecture, Royal College of Art, Oxford Brookes University, and Ecole Spéciale School of Architecture.
 Numerous academic research projects under Justin's supervision have too, received international recognition, including finalist of the RIBA Presidential medal on four consecutive occasions.